 The possibility of collisions depends on ability of the network administrator to do their job.

+802.11 access points include the capability to filter and reject connection requests based on MAC address.
+Devices using MAC addresses that could potentially conflict with existing LAN equipment can be prevented from connecting to the LAN.

 Network administrators of 802.11 based wireless LAN deployments typically segment LANs using routers, and this eliminates possible MAC address duplication.

 No additional opportunities for collisions are introduced by P802.11aq D14.0 over what is already present in non-P802.11aq compliant systems.